 We are an independent designer, manufacturer and marketer of thermal, mechanical and electrical products that are used by semiconductor manufacturers in conjunction with ATE, in the testing of ICs.
-In addition, in recent years we have marketed our thermal products in markets outside the ATE market, such as the automotive, consumer electronics, defense/aerospace, energy, industrial and telecommunications markets.
+In addition, we market our thermal products in markets outside the ATE market, such as the automotive, consumer electronics, defense/aerospace, energy, industrial and telecommunications markets.
 Our high performance products are designed to enable our customers to improve the efficiency of their test processes and, consequently, their profitability.

 We sell our products worldwide.
 Within the ATE market, we sell our products both directly to major semiconductor manufacturers and semiconductor test subcontractors and indirectly through leading ATE manufacturers.
 In markets outside the ATE market, we sell our products directly to the end user of the product.
-Our largest customers include Advanced Semiconductor Engineering, Inc., Analog Devices, Inc., Avago Technologies Limited, Emerson Electric Co., Hakuto Co.
-Ltd., Linear Technology Corp., NXP Semiconductors N.V., PDF Solutions, Inc., Teradyne, Inc. and Texas Instruments Incorporated.
+Our largest customers include Analog Devices, Inc., Emerson Electric Co., Hakuto Co.
+Ltd., Infineon Technologies, Intel Corp., Intersil Corporation, NXP Semiconductors N.V., Raytheon Company, Teradyne, Inc. and Texas Instruments Incorporated.

 The consolidated entity is comprised of inTEST Corporation (parent) and our wholly-owned subsidiaries. inTEST Corporation was incorporated in New Jersey in 1981 and reincorporated in Delaware in April 1997.
-We manage our business as three product segments, as more fully discussed under "Our Segments" below, which consist of our Thermal Products, Mechanical Products and Electrical Products segments.
+During 2015, we managed our business as three product segments, as more fully discussed under "Our Segments" below, which consisted of our Thermal Products, Mechanical Products and Electrical Products segments.